jcmrs/assemblage/product/python_migration_plan.md

 ## 1. Objective

 This document defines the scope and plan for migrating the Assemblage's automation and utility layer from Bash scripting to Python.
-This is a foundational, high-priority project to increase the stability, robustness, and maintainability of the "house," in accordance with the decision outlined in `ADR-005-python-pivot`.
+This is a foundational, high-priority project to increase the stability and robustness of the "house."

+The primary architectural goal of this migration is to establish the foundation for a **decoupled Control Plane**.
+This pattern, where the AI Agent interacts with an abstract Control Plane instead of directly with tools, is critical for long-term scalability and maintainability.
+Our utilities will be refactored as functions or capabilities managed by this central Control Plane.

 ---